mount apo hiking guide

 I’ve heard from other hikers that it’s often bone-dry—a place where you can actually walk across the center—but seeing it as a shimmering lake made the climb feel even more magical.
 It was quiet, raw, and so incredibly pretty that I just sat there for a while, soaking in the view and feeling so grateful that the mountain decided to show me its “water” side on my very first visit.

-BEST TRAIL FOR BEGINNERS: Mount Apo via Sta.
+BEST MOUNT APO ITINERARY FOR BEGINNERS: Mount Apo via Sta.
 Cruz Traverse to Bansalan Trail (3D2N Itinerary)

 Hiking Mount Apo is a technical experience, rated 8/9 in difficulty.
 Do not attempt a day hike or a DIY trip if you lack extensive mountaineering experience.
 For beginners, the 3-day 2-night (3D2N) itinerary is the gold standard for safety and enjoyment.